PML-N leader warns of consequences for those invading Islamabad

-Speaking to the media, Tariq Fazal Chaudhry questioned the Khyber Pakhtunkhwa Chief Minister legitimacy in discussing the invasion of Islamabad.
+Speaking to media, Tariq Fazal Chaudhry questioned the Khyber Pakhtunkhwa chief minister's legitimacy in discussing the invasion of Islamabad.

 He stressed the need to discontinue the practice of vilifying institutions.

-The PML-N leader emphasized that engaging in dialogue should not be interpreted as a sign of weakness by the ruling coalition.
+The PML-N leader emphasised that engaging in dialogue should not be interpreted as a sign of weakness by the ruling coalition.